steinhia/IDOR/biblio/Review.md

     * low registration (high threshold, passive) : do not notice sensory info from the environment -> miss social cues ?

 ## Empathy

 * milton 2012 : double empathy problem -> non-ASD lack empathy and understanding of ASD people
 * crompton2020 : "téléphone arabe" : ASD and non-ASD are effective, mixed chains are less effective
   * Effective information transfer requires social communication skills.
 As autism is clinically defined by social communication deficits, it may be expected that information transfer between autistic people would be particularly deficient.
 However, the Double Empathy theory would suggest that communication difficulties arise from a mismatch in neurotype; and thus information transfer between autistic people may be more successful than information transfer between an autistic and a non-autistic person.
+* alkhaldi2021 : neuro-typical dislike more autistic people, they find them awkward and with a lack of empathy
-* dunn2023 : autistic people ratethemselves as awkward but with appeal to socialize with them -> not universally "undesirable"
+* dunn2023 : autistic people rate themselves as awkward but with appeal to socialize with them -> not universally "undesirable"

 ### General model for hypotheses on autism (inspired from Rubenstein2003)

   * 1. Precoce genetic or environmental alteration (gene mutation or atypical environment)
   * 2. Less GABAergic neurons in cortex/amygdale (less produced or migrated)
   * 3. Less inhibition (GABA) compared to excitation (glutamate) = déséquilibre excitation/inhibition